learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 people #=> [#<Person @name="Elon Musk"...>, #<Person @name="Steve Jobs"...>...]
 ```

 Pretty complex.
 We don't want to do that through our application.
-In an ideal world every time we got csv data we'd just want the `Person` class to be responsible for parsing it.
+In an ideal world every time we got CSV data we'd just want the `Person` class to be responsible for parsing it.
 Could we build something like `Person.new_from_csv`?
 Of course!
 Let's look at how we might implement a custom constructor.

 ```ruby
 class Person